Part 1: Understanding Impostor Syndrome and The Five Types of Impostors

 Feeling like an impostor all the time is straight-up crappy.

 So, what can you do about it?
 How do you overcome impostor syndrome?...
-Check out Part 2 (coming in two weeks!).
+Check out Part 2: Six Strategies to Overcome Impostor Syndrome.

 Do you struggle with impostor syndrome and overwhelm?
 Get in touch to find out how I can help.